 - Soak beans overnight.

-- Prior to cooking, change the water and transfer beans to a large stockpot.
-Top the beans off with enough water so that they are covered.
-Add salt to the pot and bring the beans to a boil.
-Cover the pot and let the beans cook for 1 full hour.
+- Drain the beans and place them in a large stockpot with enough fresh water to cover them.
+Add salt and bring the beans to a boil.
+Cover the pot, turn the flame down to medium-low and let cook for 1 full hour.

-- While the beans are cooking on the stove, preheat your oven to 300 degrees F and combine the sauce ingredients (listed above) together in a small bowl.
+- Preheat oven to 300° F and combine the sauce ingredients (listed above) together in a small bowl.
 Set the sauce aside until ready to use.

 - Transfer the dutch oven to the oven and bake for 2 hours.
 Stir the beans every 30-40 minutes or so.
 The beans should remain moist but you can add a small amount of boiling water to keep the beans from drying out, if needed.
 Once the 2 hours is up, uncover the beans and bake them for another 30 minutes.